 I even thought about writing it out and sticking it on the fridge.
 It got to the point where I just had to point at my eye when I casually mentioned that I craved Triple Caramel Chunk ice-cream to get my hubby to hot foot it down to the 24 hour garage to get me some pronto.

-Superstitions, old wives tales, fake news.
+Pregnancy myths, superstitions, old wives tales, fake news.
 Call them what you will.
 It turns out there are some pretty weird beliefs about what you should and shouldn’t do when you’re expecting.
 One thing’s for sure – don’t believe everything people tell you.

 Except the sty thing 😉